Teaching Children about Sex

 However, sometimes the interaction turns into flirting and experimentation.
 Privacy, sexual jokes, teasing, and touching games are part of the social interaction you’ll want to discuss.
 Be careful about your own teasing in the area of relationships.
 Young people can become quite sensitive and self-conscious.
 You’ll want to be honoring and affirming as you talk about this sensitive subject.

-Third, talk about values that influence sexual decisions and God’s design and plan for marriage, sex, and family.
+Third, talk about values that influence sexual decisions and God’s design and plan for marriage, sex, and family (Our Waiting for Sex TALK Conversation Starters can help).
 It’s important for children of all ages to realize that living within God’s guidelines for sexual purity produces the healthiest and strongest marriage relationships and avoids many emotional problems that come with sexual promiscuity.

 Sometimes children touch themselves or experiment and explore with other children, exposing themselves to more information and experience than you’d like or that is helpful for them.